 |N E W S F E E D S >>>|

-During their visits to the fire station, ambulance service and airport fire service, the pupils learned how the emergency services respond to, and what their role is in a fire situation.
+During their visits to the fire station and airport, the pupils learned how the emergency services respond to, and what their role is in a fire situation.

-The three Wick pupils together with others in their group are working towards their Bronze Duke of Edinburgh's Award through the Highland New Opportunities Fund Activities Programme which was created to enable more young people to gain access to the Award scheme.
+The eight Wick pupils are working towards their Bronze Duke of Edinburgh's Award through the New Opportunities Fund.

 The Duke of Edinburgh's Award is a way to promote positive activities, to raise the esteem of young people and to reach those who would not normally take up this kind of challenge.

 The pupils are supported in the school by Diane Gibson, Development Officer, Duke of Edinburgh's Award and Jane Wedderburn, a Pupil Support auxiliary at Wick High School.